Correlated phases of moat-band excitons in two dimensions

 Excitons are bound electron--hole pairs in semiconductors that can display bosonic statistics due to their composite fermionic nature.
-In recent years, two-dimensional (2D) exciton systems have emerged as promising and highly tunable platforms to realize novel correlated many-body phases.
-Two decades ago, excitonic condensation was first achieved in quantum-Hall bilayers of electrons and holes \cite{eisenstein2004bose,eisenstein2014exciton}, and more recently the condensation of excitons composed of fractional charges has been realized in similar systems \cite{zhang2025excitons}.
-On the other hand, the rise of highly tunable 2D systems such as stacked (and possibly twisted) transition-metal dichalcogenides has facilitated the experimental realization of correlated phases even in the absence of strong magnetic fields \cite{brem2020tunable,wilson2021excitons,regan2022emerging,moon2025exciton,qi2025competition}.
-Examples include interlayer exciton superfluids \cite{li2017excitonic,cutshall2025imaging}, excitonic Mott insulators \cite{xiong2023correlated,gao2024excitonic,lian2024valley}, and strongly correlated exciton--electron states \cite{miao2021strong,yan2025anomalously}, among others.
-Furthermore, theoretical proposals in such systems have expanded the possibilities even further by predicting, for instance, supersolid and Mott-moir{\'e} excitons \cite{julku2022nonlocal,huang2023mott,dai2024strong}, topological flat-band excitons \cite{froese2025topological}, and Wigner-crystal excitons \cite{you2025moir}, to name a few.
+Well over half a century ago, this observation led to the proposal of an excitonic Bose--Einstein condensate (BEC) \cite{blatt1962bose,keldysh1968collective} and the related excitonic insulator phase \cite{keldysh1965possible,jerome1967excitonic,halperin1968possible}.
+Experimental signatures of excitonic condensation were finally observed over three decades later in coupled quantum wells \cite{butov1994condensation,butov2001stimulated,butov2002macroscopically,butov2002towards} and, shortly thereafter, in quantum-Hall bilayers \cite{eisenstein2004bose,eisenstein2014exciton}.
+Two-dimensional (2D) exciton systems have since emerged as promising platforms to realize novel correlated many-body phases even beyond the Bose--Einstein paradigm.
+The rise of highly tunable material platforms such as stacked (and possibly twisted) transition-metal dichalcogenides has facilitated the experimental realization of correlated phases even in the absence of strong magnetic fields \cite{brem2020tunable,wilson2021excitons,regan2022emerging,moon2025exciton,qi2025competition}.
+Theoretically proposed phases include interlayer exciton superfluids \cite{lozovik1976new,fogler2014high,li2017excitonic,berman2016high,berman2017bose,berman2017superfluidity}, supersolid and Mott-moir{\'e} excitons \cite{julku2022nonlocal,huang2023mott,dai2024strong}, topological flat-band excitons \cite{froese2025topological}, and Wigner-crystal excitons \cite{you2025moire}.
+Experimentally, excitonic Mott insulators \cite{xiong2023correlated,gao2024excitonic,lian2024valley}, interlayer superfluid order \cite{cutshall2025imaging}, and strongly correlated exciton--electron (Fermi-polaron) states \cite{miao2021strong,yan2025anomalously} have all been reported.
+More recently still, the condensation of excitons composed of fractional charges has been realized in quantum-Hall bilayers \cite{zhang2025excitons,nguyen2026bilayer}, extending the excitonic paradigm to the realm of fractionalized quasiparticles.